Employees: Asset or liability?

 Beck’s European has a great employee retention rate as long as the employee simply does what he or she is supposed to do.
 We are extremely generous and fair to our employees… and demanding.
 Ex-employees have said: “Beck’s is extremely difficult to work for”.
 Gosh, I’m blushing; thank you for the compliment!
 Our military’s Special Forces are not for everyone.
 A championship team would never intentionally recruit a bad player.
 We’re looking for the 2%, not the 98%.
 It is very sad that the “average” worker in our culture finds our requirements unreasonable and unfair.
 (That’s ok since we’re not looking for average or mediocre employees.)
 Society and the government are party to this type of thinking.
 Here’s an example: Unemployment benefits can be extended to workers who have displayed absolute and total incompetency during their period of employment.
 (I.E: If an employee at your favorite hand car wash totaled your collector car by carelessly smashing it into a wall they could be fired but they would be eligible for unemployment benefits).
 Not only does society tolerate incompetency and carelessness, we reward it.
 This is pathetic.

 So how do we cure this cancer that is taking over our American work force?
 Get rid of the welfare mentality and narcissistic “I’m the center of the universe” thinking.
 It’s ok to think about our own needs… but not at the expense of helping serve the needs of society.
 Americans need to return to principles that our founding fathers used as a guide to frame our society.
 “You don’t work, you don’t eat.”
 People need to start taking responsibility for their lives and stop playing the victim card.
 Parents need to do a better job of disciplining their kids, teaching them self control, and to honor others.
 Take the long view; let children experience hardship and consequences when they’re young so they don’t have to learn later on in life when the stakes are much, much higher.
 The links of life don’t often allow for a Mulligan.
 (Quite frankly, business owners are getting weary of re-training spoiled, adult children.)
-Re-think the need for unions: Their time has come and gone.
-Employers and managers: Be courageous leaders rather than fearful wimps who allow your employees to walk all over you and hold you hostage.
+Re-think the need for unions: Many have become over-bloated, politically-driven, veiled super pacs not at all interested in their member’s best interests.
+Employers and managers: Be courageous leaders rather than cowards who allow your employees to walk all over you and hold you hostage.
 We’re trying to do our part: Because the labor pool has become so contaminated we have begun an apprenticeship program so that we can train up strong employees who share our passion.

 We WANT your business and you’ll feel that when you walk in our door.